zack-bitcoin/amoveo/docs/progress_reports/February_2018.md

 Zero Sum Markets, uses Ethereum.
 Geth - 780k

 Zen Protocol. - code is too unorganized for lines to be counted.
 Uncompiled, it is about 7 times longer than QTUM is.
 So I am estimating 3.5M

+### Acknowledge Limitations

+This is a little harder to test, so I gave 2 points to each project that I have not tested.
+If they contact me and start an open-source discussion we can publish about the limitation of their product, then I will immediately raise them to 5 points.

+Other teams already have more points because I have already had discussions with them.

+Group Gnosis.
+I met with Stefan George in Berlin.
+Since I already agree with almost everything Gnosis is doing, I had little criticism to offer.
+I suggested that they stop working on a delayed decryption scheme, because I could prove that it would necessarily have limitations that make it unusable for oracles.
+They stopped working on the delayed decryption thing.
+This shows that they are capable of acknowledging and overcoming mistakes.
+10

+Augur.
+The team acknowledges to me the limitations in their design, but their design is now constricted by political limitations.
+If the Rep was worthless, the investors would be unhappy, it might even be illegal.
+So the Augur team doesn't waste much time imagining what they are not allowed to do.
+7

+Aeternity.
+This team is using designs that will not work.
+They completely ignore their limitations, censoring anyone who mentions them on their channels.
+0

+Bitcoin Hivemind.
+Paul Sztorc is open to criticism.
+He has even changed the design based on a suggestion I put on his forum.
+I showed how to use hash-locking for privacy, and he studied hash functions to confirm that my advice was good.
+We disagree about a lot of things, but Paul always has good reasons to support his design decisions.
+He considers everyone's opinions.
+10

+Zen Protocol.
+I met with Adam Perlow in Tel Aviv.
+He is a great guy.
+Very friendly, and very smart.
+But he isn't able to rationally look at the short-cominings of his design.
+He is more interested in the technology than the product.
+2

+Amoveo.
+I think it is impossible for me to test this.
+So i will jut give Amoveo 5.

 ### How to make changes to this document